ACZ 255 - 1st CLASS OPEN SALOON CARRIAGE WITH GUARDS COMPARTMENT

 To make better use of the under-occupied first class accommodation, and to implement the operation of fixed carriage set running, the broad gauge carriages were modified to included a guards van compartment.
 The compartment included a seat, desk, periscope and an emergency brake pipe cock.
 The change removed one row of seats reducing seating capacity to 52.
 The carriage was modified at Bendigo North Workshops and re-numbered ACZ 255 in August 1984.

-The seats recline and may be reversed making the carriage ideal for families or group booking.
+The seats recline and may be reversed making the carriage ideal for families or group booking and is regular feature on our moving musuem trains.